Windows OS Hub

 cant logon windows - The sign-in method you're trying to use isn't allowed

-The list of users and groups that are allowed to interactively sign-in to a computer is configured using GPO.
+The list of users and groups allowed to sign in interactively to a computer is configured via the security settings in Group Policy.

 4. The policy contains the list of groups and users allowed to sign in to the computer locally.
 Allow log on locally GPO option

-Depending on the operating system and computer role, the list of groups allowed to sign-in locally may vary.
-For example, local sign-in is allowed for the following user groups on workstations running Windows 10 and servers running Windows Server 2022,2019,2016:
+The list of groups allowed to sign in locally may differ depending on the operating system and machine role.
+For example, local sign-in is allowed for the following user groups on workstations running Windows 11/10 and member server hosts running Windows Server:

 • Administrators